 The eggs are tiny and yellow, found in clusters that slowly redden as they mature.
-Meanwhile, the nymphs are bright red and lack wings.
+The emerging box elder bug nymphs are bright red and lack wings.

 Where Do Boxelder Bugs Live?

-The western boxelder bug is native to the western US, while the boxelder bug (sometimes referred to as the eastern boxelder bug) is native throughout the US with the exception of California.
+The western boxelder bug is native to the western US.
+Meanwhile, the boxelder bug (sometimes referred to as the eastern boxelder bug) is native throughout the US with the exception of California.

-They commonly overwinter underneath loose bark or leaf debris, but are also known to hide behind siding where they can invade homes once the heating comes on.
+They commonly overwinter underneath loose bark or leaf debris.
+However, they’re also known to hide behind siding where they can invade homes once the heating comes on.

 Boxelder Bug Life Cycle

-The females will lay their eggs on female boxelder trees, preferring seed pods and the undersides of leaves, although they are also known to lay them along branches in a pinch.
+The females will lay their eggs on female boxelder trees, preferring seed pods and the undersides of leaves.
+They’re also known to lay them along branches in a pinch.

 After 10 to 14 days, the eggs will hatch into nymphs that will go through five stages to reach adulthood.
-Both the nymphs and adults remain in the trees throughout the summer and only leave as the fall temperatures begin to drop and seek out warm surfaces in hopes of locating viable shelter.
+Both the nymphs and adults remain in the trees throughout the summer.
+Only as the fall temperatures begin to drop will they emerge seeking out warm surfaces in hopes of locating viable shelter.

 While there may still be nymphs this late in the year, only those boxelder bugs who have reached adulthood are able to survive the winter in whatever shelter they’ve managed to find.